 Most single bit axes have curved handle which feels a little more natural.
 On the other hand, double bit axes are often made with straight handles.
 Either way, the main guideline is a comfort you feel while grasping the handle.
 Some find that slightly curved handles feel more natural and offer more control from slipping.

 It is so tempting to buy the coolest and toughest-looking wood chopping axe in the world.
 While this may make you look like the legitimate expert, this can seriously backfire.
 Experts agree that beginners are better off practicing with splitting axes that offer a balanced weight and a form that is easy to control.

 It is important that you be self-aware of your form while holding an axe both in resting and active position, your capacity to handle shock and certain degrees of strain as well as you knowledge of safety procedures while holding a splitting axe.
 With consistent use and practice, you may get comfortable with certain weights of axes but this doesn’t mean you should stop learning how to further improve your craft or be less careful at all.

 So much thought must be put into consideration while purchasing an axe.
 While it may take time to decide, always be assured that taking certain factors into consideration would mean spending less time and effort in the long run.
 The right, durable axe is often one that is versatile for your needs.
 If you take care of your axe to split wood, you can even preserve it for several generations to come.

-There are too many choices when it comes to choosing the best axe for splitting wood but as with any competition, there are always top performers.
+There are too many choices when it comes to choosing the best wood splitting axe but as with any competition, there are always top performers.
 The ones mentioned in this article are tried and tested brands and models, which I hope you could even further appreciate.
 Whichever one you choose, be assured that you are getting a bang for your buck.